copperdogma/ai-feed-consolidator9/docs/stories.md

 - Additional stories may be added as the project progresses
 - Story 001.1 (Firebase Authentication) has been completed with core authentication implemented
 - User profile management tasks have been moved to Story 002.1, which depends on Story 002 (database schema)
+- Story 002 (Local PostgreSQL and Schema Implementation) is completed with database schema defined, repository pattern implemented, and comprehensive documentation added